-When I was approached by Elaine Guillon and Dalina In, founders of holistic wellness company Eternal Therapy in San Francisco, about trying a reiki healing session, I thought, Why not?
-We're exploring alternative forms of wellness on THE/THIRTY this month, so it was kismet that I had the opportunity.
+When I was approached by Elaine Guillon and Dalina In, founders of holistic wellness company Eternal Therapy in San Francisco, about trying a Reiki healing session, I thought, Why not?
+We're always exploring alternative forms of wellness on THE/THIRTY, so it was kismet that I had the opportunity.

-I didn't know much about reiki before the treatment; all I knew was about healing your energy and that the practitioner sort of puts their hands on you or hovers them above you.
+I didn't know much about Reiki before the treatment; I only knew it was about healing your energy and that the practitioner sort of puts their hands on you or hovers them above you.
 Since my type-A personality likes to know all the details beforehand, I asked Guillon and In for more information.

 "While many people prefer an in-person session, a distance session is able to provide the same benefits to those who may not have a Reiki practice in their area," In told me.
 "When carried out correctly by an experienced practitioner, it can provide a sense of hope and a better understanding of the effects of energy, even to those who are skeptical."

 With that all in mind, I was ready to prep and do my first session.